Res Ipsa Loquitur Doctrine in Tort Law

 If discovered, Res Ipsa Loquitur simply creates an assumption of negligence.

 In the modern era, Res Ipsa Loquitur is gaining in popularity.
 It is used in cases involving industries, such as the use of the phrase in M.C.Mehta v.
-UOI, also known as the olium gas leak case, and in a broad sense all cases where the public’s rights have been infringed and they have been harmed and they are unable to establish negligence.
+UOI, also known as the helium gas leak case, and in a broad sense all cases where the public’s rights have been infringed and they have been harmed and they are unable to establish negligence.
 As a consequence, the onus of proof is moved to the defendants.